jwaliszko/ExpressiveAnnotations/README.md

                     others of its kind, i.e. ExpressiveAttribute.
 Value is optional and not set by default, which means that execution order is undefined.
 ErrorMessage      - Gets or sets an explicit error message string.
 A difference to default
-					behavior is awarness of new format specifiers, given in curly brackets, used to extract values of specified fields, e.g. {field}, {field.field}
+					behavior is awareness of new format specifiers, given in curly brackets, used to extract values of specified fields, e.g. {field}, {field.field}
 					within current model context.
 Braces can be escaped by double-braces, i.e. to output a { use {{ and to output a } use }}.
 The same logic works